 Primary keys - By default, Active Record will use an integer column named

 There are also some optional column names that will add additional features to Active Record instances:

 created_at- Automatically gets set to the current date and time when the record is first created.

-updated_at- Automatically gets set to the current date and time whenever the record is updated.
+updated_at- Automatically gets set to the current date and time whenever the record is created or updated.

 lock_version- Adds optimistic locking to a model.